 - What reports will I be able to generate?

 - What are your business development plans?
 Any new features in the works?

 “Best” is relative.
 The top choice for a merchant services provider(s) really boils down to your unique business needs and goals.
-What are your pain points, where are you going, and which options best accommodate those?
+As a business owner, you should consider what your pain points are, where you are going, and which options best accommodate those.
 Understanding how pricing works can ensure you find the most cost-effective but revenue-driving option for you.

-If you’re shopping around for a merchant services provider and need help deciding which option is right for you, get in touch with the Payment Depot team and we’ll run a free analysis of your statement or proposal to help you figure out the best decision for your biz.
+If you’re shopping around for the best credit card processing provider and need help deciding which option is right for you, get in touch with the Payment Depot team and we’ll run a free analysis of your statement or proposal to help you figure out the best decision for your biz.